 An appeal cannot be filed simply because you are unhappy with the decision.
 For more information on the appeals process, please review the Student Handbook.

-First, read University Student Conduct Code Article XI, the Student Conduct Review Process policy in the Student Handbook.
+First, read University Student Conduct Code and the Student Conduct Review Process policy in the Student Handbook (PDF).
 You must then file a written request, based on the criteria outlined in the Student Handbook.
-All letters of appeal should be addressed and sent to the Dean of Students and Assistant Provost for Student Affairs.
 Your letter must explain in detail the grounds on which an appeal should be reviewed.
 An appeal review will not be a "re-hearing" of your case.

 Upon receipt of your letter, the appeals officer will make a preliminary decision to accept or reject the case based on the evidence you present in support of one or more of the appeals criteria.
 You will receive a letter from the appeals officer with their decision on your appeal request.